ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Pointer Toggle Button:** The button to use for the action of turning a laser pointer on / off.
- * **Pointer Set Button:** The button to use for the action of setting a destination marker from the cursor position of the pointer.
  * **Grab Toggle Button:** The button to use for the action of grabbing game objects.
  * **Use Toggle Button:** The button to use for the action of using game objects.
  * **Ui Click Button:** The button to use for the action of clicking a UI element.